-Day 20 - End of South African Explorer
+Day 20 - End of your South African Explorer Tour

-Your return journey to Johannesburg takes you via the scenic Panorama Route where you will visit God’s Window, Bourke’s Luck Potholes and the Three Rondavels.
-You arrive at Belvedere Estate in the late afternoon and all travellers are invited to for a traditional meal tonight, this can be booked with your guide on the day before arrival.
-Many great tales are shared and tonight presents an opportunity to join fellow travellers in celebrating the many wonders of African travel.
-(B)
+While those who elect to do the optional morning walk will have an earlier start, and then pack up and set off for your final destination, Johannesburg.
+You arrive at Belvedere Estate in the late afternoon and all travellers are invited to join for a traditional meal tonight (at own expense).
+This can be booked with your guide on the day before arrival.
+Many great tales are shared and tonight is for celebrating the many wonders of African travel.
+(BL)

-Optional Activity: Traditional meal at Belvedere Estate (additional expense).
+Optional Activity: Morning Bushwalk (subject to availability), Traditional meal at Belvedere Estate.